blue-pho3nix/blue-pho3nix.github.io/content/post/htb-jeeves/index.md

 ## Description

 >Jeeves is a fun box that starts with error messages.
-We directory fuzz with fuff and find Jenkins running.
+We directory fuzz with ffuf and find Jenkins running.
 We gain a foothold with a modifying project exploit that gets us a reverse shell as the user.
 We see the administrator's hash in the user's KeePass, which gives us a shell with psexec.
 We get the root flag after discovering the hidden file on the server.

 ## Skills Learned